DevopediaOrg/arduino-iot-day-2024/Readme.md

 ## Archived

-The following will not be presented live at the venue.
-Instead, see their pre-recorded videos.
+The following demos were submitted but will not be presented live at the venue.
+Instead, see their pre-recorded videos (if available).

 | Demo Title | About the Demo | Demo Presenters |
 | --- | --- | --- |